ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Sessions/Session 1.md

 ## Actions
 ### Bite
 Melee Weapon Attack +3 to hit, reach 5 ft., one target. _Hit:_ 4 (1d6 + 1) piercing damage.
-### Teleport (Recharge 4-6
+### Teleport (Recharge 4-6)
 The dog magically teleports, along with any equipment it is wearing or carrying, up to 40 feet to an unoccupied space it can see.
 Before or after teleporting, the dog can make one bite attack.

-After teleporting, roll a d6 and need to get a 4 or highter
+After teleporting, roll a d6 and need to get a 4 or higher for it to be recharged.
 ## Keen Hearing and Smell
 - Advantage on Wisdom (Perception) checks that rely on hearing or smell.